TANUSHREENEGI-DEV/resume-landing/README.md

 │── script.js
 │── README.md
 └── images/
+    ├── screenshot.png
+    ├── icon-ats.svg
+    ├── icon-fast.svg
+    ├── icon-mobile.svg
+    ├── icon-share.svg
+    └── icon-target.svg
 ```

 ---

 ## 📚 What I Learned

-Working on this project helped me understand how a complete landing page is built from scratch.
+Working on this project gave me practical experience in building a complete landing page from scratch.

 Some of the things I learned are:

 - Writing cleaner and more meaningful HTML using semantic elements.
 - Understanding where Flexbox works better and where CSS Grid is more suitable.
-- Creating reusable CSS styles instead of repeating code.
+- Organizing CSS into reusable styles instead of repeating code.
-- Using CSS variables to keep colors and spacing consistent throughout the project.
+- Using CSS variables to maintain consistent colors and spacing.
-- Making the layout responsive using media queries.
+- Making the website responsive using media queries.
-- Keeping HTML, CSS, and JavaScript in separate files for better organization.
+- Keeping HTML, CSS, and JavaScript in separate files for better code organization.
-- Using JavaScript for simple dynamic functionality like automatically displaying the current year in the footer.
+- Using JavaScript to add small dynamic features like automatically displaying the current year in the footer.
-- Testing the deployed website and fixing issues after receiving feedback.
+- Testing the live deployment and fixing issues after receiving feedback.

 ---

 ## 🚧 Challenges I Faced

-While building this project, I faced a few challenges that helped me learn more about frontend development.
+While building this project, I came across a few challenges.

 - Matching the layout with the reference design.
-- Managing spacing and alignment across different sections.
+- Maintaining proper spacing and alignment throughout the page.
 - Making every section responsive on different screen sizes.
 - Debugging the JavaScript when the footer year wasn't displaying correctly.
-- Reviewing the project carefully and making improvements based on mentor feedback.
+- Reviewing the project and implementing improvements based on mentor feedback.

-Working through these issues improved both my debugging skills and my understanding of writing cleaner code.
+Solving these challenges helped me improve my debugging skills and understand the importance of testing before submitting a project.

 ---